 If you are using the onnxruntime_perf_test.exe tool, you can add

 -p [profile_file] to enable performance profiling.

 In both cases, you will get a JSON file which contains the detailed performance data (threading, latency of each operator, etc).
 This file is a standard performance tracing file, and to view it in a user friendly way, you can open it by using chrome://tracing:

 - Load the generated JSON file

-To learn more about different Execution Providers, see docs/exeuction_providers.
+To learn more about different Execution Providers, see Reference: Execution Providers.

 Official Python packages on Pypi only support the default CPU (MLAS) and default GPU (CUDA) execution providers.
 For other execution providers, you need to build from source.
-Please refer to the build instructions.
 The recommended instructions build the wheel with debug info in parallel.

 DNNL: ./build.sh --config RelWithDebInfo --use_dnnl --build_wheel --parallel